mtinglof/ACoupleDeadPixels/README.md

 ## Contributing

-As always, branch and pull requests are glady accepted.
+As always, branch and pull requests are gladly accepted.
 I'm hoping to add allies in the future.

 ## Links